Understanding Dry Ounces in a Tablespoon: A Complete Guide to Precision in the Kitchen

 - Immediately level off the excess with the straight edge.
 This creates a consistent, level "heaped" tablespoon that matches the assumptions in conversion charts.

 - Apply the Conversion: Once you have your level tablespoon, use the chart to find its corresponding weight in dry ounces.
-For example, if your chart says 1 level Tbsp of all-purpose flour = 0.25 oz, then 4 level Tbsp would equal 1 dry ounce.
+Here's one way to look at it: if your chart says 1 level Tbsp of all-purpose flour = 0.25 oz, then 4 level Tbsp would equal 1 dry ounce.

 Common Ingredient Conversions (1 Level Tablespoon to Dry Ounces)